/

 A pair of double bogies on three and four brought me back down to earth.
 But that was just the start of Augusta’s revenge.
 I’d committed myself to holing out every single putt, no matter what, and to abiding by the rules to the letter of the law.
 I was going to find out what I could shoot, whatever that number might be.
 Another blocked tee shot on the 5th left me in trouble down the right and once again I could only make it into the greenside bunker for three.
 But this time my bunker play deserted me.
 A knifed one through the back of the green and a return chip into the bunker later, I was starring at double figures, only to make a ‘clutch’ six-footer for a nine.
 Yes, a nine. +1 thru two became +10 thru 5.
 Keep going.
 Stop the bleeding.

 The pin on the par-three 6th was back-right – in its traditional Sunday position.
 (Everything had been left the same way as the day before).
 Miss left and you’re back down a severe slope at the front of the green facing a wicked, sloping uphill 80-footer.
 Miss right and you’re off the green having to land it on a five pence piece to get up-and-down for par, or risk going back down the same hill.
 Following my caddie’s advice, I hit a towering 6-iron 6 foot right of the pin – as good as I’ve ever hit.
 Back in the game.
 This was it – I was going to make my first birdie at Augusta.
-I walked onto the green Ian Poulter-style – chest out, ready to make amends with a 2 only to watch my slightly downhill putt shaved the hole on the right and ran another eight foot by.
-I was further away than where I’d started.
+I walked onto the green Ian Poulter-style chest out, ready to make amends with a 2 only to watch my slightly downhill putt shave the hole on the right and run eight foot beyond.
+I was further away than I’d started.
 And perhaps inevitably I missed the one on the way back for yet another dropped shot.
 Ouch

 My blind approach to the raised 7th green went closer still, catching the famous slope at the back of the green and drawing ever-closer to the Sunday pin position.
 Surely this time.
 But again, my birdie attempt took a subtle break and slipped by.
 A bogey and double-bogey later on eight and nine (two three putts) I was stood on the 10th tee – perhaps the most glorious spot on golf course apart from Amen Corner.
 From this elevated position the whole of the property rolls out beneath you – an expanse of perfect green broken only by white sands and tall trees, all of which stretched out before my eyes.

 The one aspect to Augusta which is hardest to describe is the sheer severity of the slopes.
 It’s essentially built on the side of a massive hill, and nowhere is this more stark than the elevation change between the 10th tee and the 10th fairway below you – a bigger change in elevation than the top to the bottom of Niagara Falls.
-And it was at this spot my game finally came back to me – a care-free swing produced about 10 yards of draw which began to lick around the corner of the dogleg left.
+And it was at this spot my game finally came back to me a: care-free swing produced about 10 yards of draw which began to lick around the corner of the dogleg left.
 I had succeeded where Rory McIlroy had failed in 2011 and found the middle of the fairway below.
 As I made my way down to my ball, for the first time I managed to take a moment (and a photo) to take it all in and appreciate where I was and what I was doing.
 That is, before a pushed 6-iron approach resulted in another missed green – again in the wrong place – followed by another three-putt and another double bogey.

 Amen corner awaited – and I felt like I needed help from a higher place.